Gamelan notation: Surakarta

 The same approximated using Western notation.

 The Solonese script could capture the flexible rhythms of the pesinden with a squiggle on a horizontal staff.

 Yogyakarta

 The same notated using the Yogyakarta method or 'chequered notation'.

 In Yogyakarta a ladder-like vertical staff allowed notation of the balungan by dots and also included important drum strokes.

-Western
+Adaptations with Western notations

 Kepatihan is widely used in ethnomusicological studies of the gamelan, sometimes accompanied by transcriptions into Western staff notation with approximate mapping of slendro and pelog tuning systems of gamelan onto the western staff, with and without various symbols for microtones.
 The relative merits of kepatihan and staff notation are sometimes debated (though in Western notation, the first beat of the measure would actually correspond to the fourth, most "weighted" beat in gamelan).
 In this respect, kepatihan is more suitable, although the usage of overscores (taken from the Galin-Paris-Chevé system) continues to cause practical difficulties.

+Attempts to convert gamelan notation to Western notation was extensively done by Walter Spies in Kraton Ngayogyakarta Hadiningrat.
+The Kraton documented his contribution to a Western orchestra formed by Hamengkubuwono VIII called Kraton Orkest Djocja.
+On 1927, before leaving the Kraton and moved to Bali, Spies left some adaptations on gamelan notation to be played on piano.
+On the other hand, gendhing ladrang mares/sabrangan/gati, a musical composition designed to accompany very slow-paced walking (kapang-kapang Srimpi/Bedaya), mixes gamelan, Western brass and string instruments, clash cymbals, and rope-tensioned snare drums (tambur), which needs conversion depend on type of gamelan being used.